The Test Sample

 The sample collected depends on the test to be performed.

-For culture or molecular testing, a sputum sample may be expectorated or induced.
-Expectorated samples are coughed up and expelled into a sterile cup provided by the laboratory or doctor's office.
+- For culture or molecular testing, a sputum sample may be expectorated or induced.
+Expectorated samples are coughed up and expelled into a sterile cup provided by the laboratory or health practitioner's office.
 The person's mouth should be rinsed with water or saline prior to sample collection.
 Deep coughing is generally required, and the person should be informed that it is phlegm/mucus from the lungs that is necessary, not saliva.
 If someone cannot produce a sputum sample, then it can often be induced by inhaling a sterile saline or glycerin aerosol for several minutes to loosen phlegm in the lungs.
-Respiratory secretions, other body fluid samples, and any tissue biopsy samples are collected by a doctor.
+Respiratory secretions, other body fluid samples, and any tissue biopsy samples are collected by a health practitioner.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.